Here is a story of how our company overcame a big crisis.

 "Could the company survive if I hadn't worked hard?"

-I think following reasons are why my company survives.
+I think the following reasons are why my company survived.

 My company may fall into crisis again in the future.

 However, my hellish experience made me strong, and the lessons from Death Valley will help me when the company is in trouble.
 The very bad time and the very good time are very close.

 It happened in the blink of an eye for us to come out of Death Valley to a stable zone.

 If you go in one direction when you get lost in the desert, your chances of getting out of the desert are slightly higher.
 However, if you circle around in despair in the desert, you are more likely to die in the desert.

 I guess I'm still in the desert with a sip of water.
 Still, I'm trying to go in one direction little by little, sometimes not straight, but my scalar is always positive.

 I hope that this article will give some comfort and hope to the entrepreneurs who are on a difficult voyage in the business ocean.